Morveus/bucket-list/README.md

 The `status` property can have one of three values:

 - `0` = Not done: This is represented with a red emoji cross and a red background.
 - `1` = In progress: This is represented with an hourglass emoji and an orange background.
+For those items, you can use the additional properties defined in the next section.

 For items in progress, you can also add either `progress` and `goal` as integers which will compute a progress percentage, or directly provide percentage as `pct` (from 0 to 100).
 In both cases, this will display a progress bar inside the item.
 - `2` = Done: This is represented with a green check mark emoji and a green background.

+## Properties
+Please note that all these properties are mutually exclusive.
+Do not use `pct` if you intend to use `progress` and `goal`, for instance.
+For all of these, status has to be `1`.
+Using `0` or `2` will result in the item being displayed as red (not started) or green (finished)

+- `start` and `end` when used together with dates formatted `YYYY-MM-DD`, will display a progress bar until it reaches the end date.
+Then, the item will turn green.
+- `done` when used alone with a date formatted `YYYY-MM-DD` will leave the item orange without a progress bar until the date is reached, then the item will turn green.
+- `pct` when set to an integer between 0 and 100 will display a static progress bar.
+It will be up to you to update its value whenever you feel like it.
+- `progress` and `goal`, when used together, will allow the script to compute a progression percentage.
+For instance your `goal` might be to read **999** books, and `progress` could be **123**, resulting in a progress bar displaying a **12%** progress

 This is what the progress bars look like: